jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-being valid means that the **data won't go out of scope before the reference does**.
+Being valid means that the **data won't go out of scope before the reference does**.

 +++